- Learn how DevPod integrates with CKS to create development environments.

 2. Start the DevPod environment with Docker

-Run the setup script to start your DevPod environment:Ctrl+C. Once you’ve verified that the setup is working properly, remove the debug flag from the script.
+Run the setup script to start your DevPod environment:Ctrl+C. After you’ve verified that the setup works properly, remove the debug flag from the script.

 Monitor the Pod status to ensure both containers are ready: